-Governance plays a vital educational role at Antioch College.
-As a “laboratory for democracy,” Antioch seeks to provide students with an unusually holistic and rewarding learning experience through participation in shared governance and responsibility for community life.
-This active and vital role in community empowers students with the vision and skills necessary to effect important change in the world.
+Community Governance (CG) has played a vital social and educational role at Antioch College since the early 1930’s.
+As a “laboratory for democracy,” Antioch seeks to provide everyone within the community access to shared governance and responsibility for community life.
+This model recognizes that shared governance is essential for successful navigation of Antioch’s intentional community and CG transcends traditional modes by providing representation for every sector of the community.
+CG plays a vital role within the community and provides agency empowers all members with the vision and skills necessary to effect important change in the world.

 Antioch’s current governance model involves faculty, staff, and students.
 Community Meetings are held every week during each term.
 At each meeting, community members gather as a general assembly to discuss issues of importance to the community as well provide a weekly forum intended to keep everyone abreast of activities and events that are of interest to the community at large.
 Community Council (ComCil) is the representative body of the Antioch College Community.
 The community elects ComCil members and membership is comprised of four students, two faculty members, two staff members and the Council President (CP).
 The dean of community life or a representative from their office will act as an ex-officio, non-voting member.